This blog post will take you through the automated tools for filtering and rebasing.

 Creating text box controls and filters

 An alternative to a combo or list box is a text box filter.
 You can use this for filtering lists of verbatims or any other output for that matter.
-The process is almost the same via Insert > Filter > Text Box Filters except for 2 steps:
+The process is almost the same via Insert > Filter > Text Box Filters on an Output except for 2 steps:

 - In step 2 above you will only have the choice to select text variables for creating the filter.